About Math Without Borders

 Allow me to introduce myself.
 I am David Chandler, author of the Home Study Companion series.
-I love to teach mathematics!
+I love to teach physics and mathematics!

-Education: I have a BS in Physics from Harvey Mudd College (individual program of studies combining physics and engineering), an MA in Education from Claremont Graduate University, and an MS in Mathematics from Cal Poly University.
+Education: I have a BS in Physics from Harvey Mudd College (individual program of studies combining physics and engineering), an MA in Education from Claremont Graduate University, and an MS in Mathematics from California Polytechnic University.

-Teaching Experience: I have taught physics, mathematics, astronomy, and computer programming in public, private, international, and charter schools and community colleges since the early 1970’s.
-I recently retired from teaching at Eleanor Roosevelt Community Learning Center, a K-12 charter school that works with homeschooling families.
+Teaching Experience: I have taught physics, mathematics, astronomy, and computer programming since 1972 in public, private, international, and charter schools and community colleges.
+In the last nine years before I retired, I taught at Eleanor Roosevelt Community Learning Center, a K-12 charter school that works with homeschooling families.
 Working with homeschoolers led me to see the need for course materials that replace the classroom experience.
+Through these courses I have taught far more students in my retirement than in my regular teaching career!

 One of my more interesting projects at Eleanor Roosevelt was designing a mixed grade level course called Math Explorations (for 2nd grade through Jr. high) to stimulate curiosity and encourage mathematical thinking.
-Math Explorations involved “precursor activities” that don’t necessarily look like mathematics.
-We did puzzles, mazes, perspective drawing, distorted photographs, and a lot of other fun and fascinating stuff.
-It’s not about math skills, narrowly defined.
+Math Explorations involved “precursor activities.”
+I described it as “stuff that doesn’t look like math.”
+We did puzzles, mazes, perspective drawing, distorted photographs, and a lot of other fun and fascinating things to stimulate curiosity, inventiveness, and a sense of wonder.
+It’s not about “math skills,” narrowly defined.
 It’s about how the brain is wired!
-This is the kind of thing I could do at a charter school working with homeschoolers that I couldn’t possibly get away with in a conventional public school.
+This is the kind of thing I could do at a charter school working with homeschoolers that I would never get away with in a conventional public school.
 I took a similar approach for several months as a “math columnist” for the online Schoolhouse Teachers program, except this time at the high school level.
+A few of my Math Explorations projects are on display under the Bonus Topics tab.

 I have frequently put mathematics to work outside the classroom, including working as a programmer, inventor, product designer, and consultant.
 I really do use math on a daily basis apart from teaching!
 Mathematics is a wonderful tool that enhances the potential for both creativity and fundamental understanding of the world.